openstack/charm-magpie/src/README.md

 # Overview

-Magpie is a charm used for testing the networking of a juju provider/substrate.
+Magpie is a charm used for testing the networking of a Juju provider/substrate.
 Simply deploy Magpie charm to at least two units and watch the status messages and debug logs.